isomerpages/mti-cap/pages/For Business Owners.md

 				The Government continues to extend support to businesses to defray operating costs.
 Read more <a href="https://www.mti.gov.sg/COS-2022/Factsheets-on-Key-Announcements" target="_blank">here</a>.
 			</p>
 			<p>
 				For a better understanding of the support available to grow your business, reach out to our SME Centres.
-Book a consultation <a href="https://www.enterprisesg.gov.sg/non-financial-assistance/for-singapore-companies/network-of-partners/sme-centres/overview" target="_blank">here</a>.
+Book a consultation <a href="https://www.enterprisesg.gov.sg/non-financial-assistance/for-singapore-companies/network-of-partners/sme-centres/overview" target="_blank">here</a> or visit<a href="https://www.gobusiness.gov.sg/gov-assist/" target="_blank"> GoBiz GovAssist</a>.
 			</p>
 			<p>
 				You may also approach your representative body such as trade associations to find out more about the support available for your industry, or if you wish to provide feedback on support for businesses.